yjlolo/vae-audio/README.md

 For variational auto-encoders (VAEs) and audio/music lovers, based on PyTorch.

 ## Overview
-The repo is just like myself, in a very early stage of development and is under construction.
-Suggestions are very welcome, as I am keen to learn and do it right.
+The repo is under construction.

-The project is built to facillitate my own research on using VAEs to model music audio.
+The project is built to facillitate research on using VAEs to model audio.
 It provides
- - [ ] identical code in the paper [Learning Disentangled Representations of Timbre and Pitch for Musical Instrument Sounds Using Gaussian Mixture Variational Autoencoders](https://arxiv.org/pdf/1906.08152.pdf)
+ - [ ] code for the paper [Learning Disentangled Representations of Timbre and Pitch for Musical Instrument Sounds Using Gaussian Mixture Variational Autoencoders](https://arxiv.org/pdf/1906.08152.pdf)
  - [x] [vanilla VAE](https://arxiv.org/abs/1312.6114)
  - [x] [Gaussian mixture VAE](https://arxiv.org/abs/1611.05148)
  - [ ] [vector-quantized VAE](https://arxiv.org/abs/1711.00937)